Coffee and Cream Cinnamon Rolls

 So I went to the pantry and pulled out my trusty jar of instant coffee.
 I never thought I would use it nearly as frequently as I do.

-I bought it for some recipe I really wanted to try and put it in the pantry where I thought it would linger until it looked old and dusty only to be thrown away.
-Boy was I ever wrong.
+I bought it for a recipe I really wanted to try and put it in the pantry where I thought it would linger until it looked old and dusty only to be thrown away.
+Boy, was I ever wrong.
 I find myself putting it in almost any recipe that calls for chocolate.

 That jar sees the light of day more than I ever gave it credit for and brings such a nice depth to so many fun chocolate recipes?
 Don’t believe me?
 It’s in probably darn near a third of my chocolate recipes!